SleepyCatAce/PythonSupermarketSalesProject/README.md

 This was done in Python in Jupyter Notebook using multiple libaries, including numpy, pandas, matplotlib.pyplot, seaborn, datetime and scipy.stats

 The dataset used can be found here: https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales

+Both the Jupyter Notebook file and the html file can be found here